rodnyf/CR-Tracker/README.md

 ## Installation
 * Use `pip`:

-   `pip install crtracker`
+   `pip install cr-tracker`

 ## Getting Started

-### Connect To Wealthsimple and get Deposits & Withdrawals
+### Connect To Wealthsimple to get Deposits & Withdrawals
 This will ask for OTP if enabled
 ```
-import cr-tracker as CR
+import cr_tracker as CR
 df_ws=CR.Wsimple_data(email, password)
 ```